Skip to main content

 Inventory Management Evolves

-To streamline procurement, many organizations adopted electronic ordering systems, which offered both speed and efficacy over traditional methods.
-The advent of centralized distribution centers meant that overnight deliveries became the new standard, further enhancing inventory management efficiency in the healthcare sector.
+To streamline procurement, many organizations adopted electronic ordering systems that offered both speed and efficiency over traditional methods.
+The advent of centralized distribution centers made overnight deliveries the new standard, further enhancing inventory management efficiency in the healthcare sector.

 However, while these new systems brought about notable efficiencies, they did not address the lack of integration between supply chain partners.
 Gaps in information flow remained.
 Hence, modern supply chain solutions were introduced to combat these issues: